ilvieira/deep-q-networks/README.md

  - 0.1.4 - Added an epsilon greedy policy with non-linear decay.
  - 0.1.5 - Added yet another epsilon greedy policy, where the decay is done by steps: every few timesteps, the epsilon decays a value.
  - 0.1.6 - Fixed issues with Linear DQNs and added a test example.
  - 0.2.0 - Added DoubleDQNAgent.
 Renamed the AtariDQNPolicy to a more general and appropriate name: TrainEvalPolicy.
+ - 0.2.1 - Small modifications to make the agents more adaptable to other environments besides gym ones.